TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Introduction

 Some traditional methods ~\cite{ACMM, ACMP, ACMMP} leverage multi-scale geometric consistency and triangulated planar prior to address this challenge.
-Through obtaining planar hypotheses at coarser scales and propagating reliable ones into finer scales, these methods manage to effectively reconstruct a portion of textureless areas.
+Through obtaining planar hypotheses at coarser scales and propagating reliable ones into finer scales, these methods manage to effectively reconstruct partial textureless areas.
 Yet, the integration of larger textureless areas remains problematic due to their limited patch sizes.
-Partial approaches~\cite{MESH, TAPA-MVS, PCF-MVS} attempt to utilize superpixels and the RANSAC algorithm to alleviate the problem.
+Partial approaches~\cite{MESH, TAPA-MVS, PCF-MVS} attempt to utilize superpixels for 3D planar surface fitting to alleviate the problem.
 However, constraints such as a fixed threshold and strict assumption of data distribution result in poor planarization for certain superpixels.
 APD-MVS~\cite{APD-MVS} utilizes an adaptive deformable patch with cascade architecture.
-Nevertheless, excessive PatchMatch iterations often make the process time-consuming, making it impractical for application on large-scale datasets like ETH3D.
+Nevertheless, excessive PatchMatch iterations often make the process time-consuming, leading it impractical for application on large-scale datasets.

 Some learning-based methods, such as ~\cite{Cas-MVSNet, P-MVS} leverage a coarse-to-fine cascading architecture to address the issue of textureless areas.
 By refining and upsampling depth maps at low resolution, these methods can effectively expand the receptive field while decreasing the cost volumes.
 However, these methods typically require substantial memory and time consumption.
 To circumvent this, several methods like ~\cite{PatchMatchNet, Iter-MVS} attempt to employ lightweight gated recurrent units (GRU) to encode the depth probability distribution for each pixel.
-However, since the GRU is primarily used to capture sequential information, its capacity for spatial recognition becomes constrained.
-Consequently, they often exhibit limitations in reconstructing untextured areas where feature information is elusive.
+However, the adoptation of GRU makes capacity for spatial recognition becomes constrained, thereby exhibit limitations in reconstructing textureless areas.
 Other methods, like ~\cite{DELS-MVS, EPP-MVSNet} introduce an epipolar module to assemble high-resolution images into limited-size cost volumes.
 However, they often exhibit limited generalization, inhibiting their application in reconstructing scenarios with diverse characteristics.

-To circumvent the aforementioned challenges, we propose Textureless-aware Segmentation And Correlative Refinement guided Multi-View Stereo, a novel method that specifically designed to reconstruct textureless areas.
-Our method assumes that man-made scenes usually contain numerous planar structures.
-We attempt to segment the pixels in textureless regions and adopt plane fitting technology to reassign the high-quality depth values by using pixels with high confidence.